How to Get Rid of Cockroaches

 - Make it as difficult as possible for roaches to find their way inside.
 Seal up any breaches or cracks around doors, windows, or your foundation.

 Don’t want to use chemical cleaners?
 Here’s how to get rid of cockroaches naturally.

 You can also try non-chemical traps or even try repelling roaches using sound waves.
 Products like Greener Mindset Cockroach Traps can be placed throughout your home to catch roaches without harming your pets or family.
-The Pest Defender Ultrasonic Electronic Pest Repeller Plug is a chemical-free option that uses sound waves to repel pests.
+The ZEROPEST Ultrasonic Pest Repeller Plug is a chemical-free option that uses sound waves to repel pests.

 When to call a professional exterminator to treat cockroaches

 Depending on the severity of your infestation, you may need to call in the pros.
-Let’s be honest, even if you can take care of the problem yourself, you might not want to.
-If you’re having trouble learning how to get rid of roaches, getting rid of them yourself, or just want to outsource it entirely, call in a professional exterminator to really get the job done.
+Let’s be honest, even if you know how to get rid of cockroaches and can take care of the problem yourself, you might not want to.
+If you’re having trouble learning how to get rid of roaches, getting rid of them yourself, or just want to outsource it entirely, call in a professional exterminator.

 Frequently Asked Questions

 What attracts cockroaches into your home?